nick-altland/StockMarket-API/README.md

       - Debt Ratios
       - Revenue
 - Add Python code
     - Webscrapper.
-How will it integrate with the C++
+How will it integrate with the C++ (Scraped)
     - Graph making.
-Will matplotlib work or are there better options
+Will matplotlib work or are there better options (done)
 - Add testing suite
-- Add ability to compare more then just two stocks
+- Add ability to compare more than just two stocks
 - Add GUI using QT programs

 [Raw Data](https://www.macrotrends.net/stocks/stock-screener)